RileyPut7/RIleyPut7/CodingExperience.md

+# My living Document of IT Classes

 No Classes throught highschool.
 Some experience from NCAPS in senior year of highschool.

-_Not having much highshool experience has really hindered my time in some of these IT classes at Mizzou._
+_Not having much highshool experience has left me confused in some of these IT classes at Mizzou._

-Typing skills is also not a strongsuit but I am constantly pushing and will improve my time soon.
+Typing skill is also not a strongsuit but I am constantly pushing and will improve my WPM soon.

 I have taken these following classes.